MohanadMaher/Assembly-Module-for-Production-Line-prototype/README.md

-# Prouction-Line-Prototype-Assembly-Module-
+# Production-Line-Prototype-Assembly-Module-
 This code implements algorithm for Assembly Module that is a single stage out of 4 stages in a production line prototype.
-Microcontoller used is Arduino UNO.
+Microcontroller used is Arduino UNO.

 The following components are used: